jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - si-viro i de baka-go a Danmak. - He went back to Denmark.
 - Tom i ave a vile-tempo de dipa-melankoli de-i sige de lin de dipa-enejia ato. - Tom has periods of debilitating depression followed by bursts of manic activity.
 - mi i go mira a fobo kino. - I'm going to see a horror film.
-- an si-viro i de dona-mala-name a Abimelech ka fonte, ke si-viro dulo de-i ave robare o poten. - And he reproved Abimelech for a well of water, which his servants had taken away by force.
+- an si-viro i de dona-mala-name a Abimelech ka fonte, ke si-viro dulo i de ave robare o poten. - And he reproved Abimelech for a well of water, which his servants had taken away by force.
 - Tom i de baka-dona a si note-pape en si teta poke. - Tom put his pad back into his breast pocket.
 - Tom an Mary e bon. - Tom and Mary are good.
 - en-i etudi a Barbari de-i ave e vere joli go mi. - Studying Berber has been a real joy for me.